-From Margaret on October 22nd, 2010 in Bathroom Remodel
+From Engineering on October 22, 2010 in Bathroom Remodel

 Bathroom Upgrades that Pay Off

 For the biggest bang for your buck, add a separate bath and shower.
 According to a 2010 National Association of Home Builders report released in January, a separate tub and shower are among the top 10 features that builders would most likely include.
 And costs are not nearly as prohibitive as you thinkcheck out a few price quotes and see how much contractors are willing to discount.

 Whether youre sharing with a partner, or have children sharing down the hallway, a double vanity can be a relatively simple change that goes a long way.
 Squeeze two sinks into a 48-inch-wide space (IKEA even makes a 39-inch-wide wall model).
 Pedestal sinks as well look amazing in numbers.

 Consider also the impacts that details such as light fixtures, hardware, and finishes make.
 While bathroom appliances add functionality and beauty to a bathroom, its the details that give the room the quality finish and distinction you want in a remodel.

 Although the toilet isnt necessarily the place to add charm, look to floor finishes like bamboo, solid countertops like granite, and wallpaper and cabinet hardware that will last and wow.
 Flooring installation is especially cheap with bathroomsyou can get estimates showing just how reasonable it is.